MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/Writing-Portable-Modules.md

 operating systems in the module manifest.
 This makes it easier for users to find your module for their operating system when published to the [PowerShell Gallery][].

-Within the module manifest, the `PrivateData` property has a `PSData` subproperty.
+Within the module manifest, the `PrivateData` property has a `PSData` sub-property.
 The optional `Tags` property of `PSData` takes an array of values that show up in PowerShell Gallery.
 The PowerShell Gallery supports the following compatibility values: